This page contains detailed instructions about:

 These tool use capabilities unlock two use cases:

 Both function calling and agents work in the same way.
-Given a conversation as input (with an optional preamble), along with a list of available tools, the model will generate one of the following:
+Given a conversation as input (with an optional system message), along with a list of available tools, the model will generate one of the following:

 Tool use in Command A is supported through chat templates in Transformers.
 We recommend providing tool descriptions using JSON schema.
 Here is a quick example showing tool use.